CharlieCrisp/drlnd-navigation-project/Report.md

 # Project report
-This project uses a neural network with 2 hidden layers.
+This project uses a neural network with 3 hidden layers.
-The two layers have 64 nodes.
+The first two layers have 64 nodes and the last has 32.
 The agent uses prioritized experience replay, fixed q targets and an Adam optimiser.

 For the pixel challenge where the agent is trained from a 84x84 RGB input image, the project uses two convolutional layers with maxpooling, two fully connected layers and a dropout layer.

-The agent learns to solve the environment in 550 episodes.
+The agent learns to solve the environment in 455 episodes.
 This means it gets an average score of over 13 (averaged over 100 consecutive episodes).
-Using just uniform random experience replay, the agent achieves the same result in roughly 750 episodes.
+Using just uniform random experience replay, the agent solves the environment in 470 episodes.
+The difference here is minimal but with more tuning of hyperparameters, the agent may even solve the environment more quickly.

 ## Hyperparameters